JP/EN

 2) If dorm fees are not paid.

-3) If registration for classes are not made.
+3) If registration for classes is not made.

-4) If a student violates the University regulations or major hindrance is caused to management or community life of the dorm.
+4) If a student violates University regulations or significantly disrupts dormitory management or community life.

-Students can stay in the dormitories for ten months within the year in accordance with the university calendar.
-During the summer vacation (July and August), most of the dormitories will be closed.
-During the closed period the dormitories may go under renovation or be used as housing facilities for university programs such as Summer Courses in Japanese and students are required to vacate the dormitories.
+Students can stay in the dormitories for ten months of the year in accordance with the university calendar.
+During the summer recess (July and August), most of the dormitories will be closed.
+During this time, dormitories may undergo renovation or be used as housing facilities for university programs such as Summer Courses in Japanese, and students are required to vacate the dormitories.

-Generally, all the dormitories are open during the autumn, winter, and spring recess.
+Generally, all the dormitories remain open during the autumn, winter, and spring recess.

 4. Moving out of the Dormitory